 prayed to the Madonna that her sight might be restored and this was granted.

 on the homeward journey, the shorn beauty looked regretfully back, bemoaning

 the loss of her hair and wishing she had it again.
 Her wish was immediately

 granted, but, with her hair, her blindness also returned.

-We picnic here then descend and return to Cortona where one can explore
+We picnic here then descend and return to Cortona where

 many artistic and